 - received multiple honors, including FSA's Sam Edwards Award and the Bill Gove Lifetime Achievement Award, and he was the first recipient of the FSA Jim Barber Leadership Excellence Award, named in his honor.

-Jim has been excited about the awesome potential of the Internet for over a quarter of a century.
+Jim has been excited about the awesome potential of technology since before the World Wide Web was even born!

 - Jim was developing content for the Internet in the early 90's (that's before the World Wide Web was developed),

-- he created his first standalone web site in 1995,
+- He created his first standalone web site in 1995, the same year that Internet Explorer was released.

-- and in 2000, PC World magazine declared his web site, The Barber Shop, to be a “top ten” site for professional speakers.
+- In 2000, PC World magazine declared his web site, The Barber Shop, to be a “top ten” site for professional speakers.